reTHINK-project/dev-runtime-nodejs/README.md

 ###2.1 Architecture Description
 <p align="justify">As illustrated in the diargam above, Runtime Node design has a flexible approach.
-Since it supports both deploying hyperty application in an isolated sandbox or in the same context as Runtime Node process.
+Since it supports both deploying hyperty application in an isolated sandbox or in the same context as Runtime Node process (main node process where the javascript code is being executed first, labeled as Runtime-NodeJS).
 In the following upcoming sections a descritpion of main architecture components is given.
 Afterwards, an emphasis on architecture possible slight variations depending on possible use cases and/or businesss models.</p>

 At bootstrap the `server.js` is launched.
 In the following the functionalities of each components :

 ####``server.js`` :
-- Serves /resources/descriptors folder that act as temporarily local catalogue (Hyperties.json, Runtimes.json, ProtoStubs.json)
+- Serves  ``/resources/descriptors`` folder that act as temporarily local catalogue (Hyperties.json, Runtimes.json, ProtoStubs.json)
 - Loads RuntimeUAStub

 #####``RuntimeUAStub`` :